-Assam: Woman dies due to cylinder blast in Guwahati
+Assam: LPG cylinder blast in Guwahati kills woman

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Authorities are assessing the damage, and further details are awaited.
+Police are assessing the damage, and further details are awaited.